-- A. Search Terms and Syntax.
+A. Search Terms and Syntax.
 To the extent any party intends to use Search Terms and Searching Syntax as set forth generally in the proceeding section, the parties agree to identify Search Terms and Searching Syntax for ESI.
-The use of Search Terms and Searching Syntax, however, does not excuse a party from its normal obligations under the Federal Rules of Civil Procedure to conduct its own diligent search for responsive documents and produce them. - B. Custodians of ESI or Paper Documents.
-The parties agree to identify the individuals who have or previously had control of a network, computer or other specific electronic files within or upon which Potentially Discoverable ESI may be or may have been maintained.
-To the extent a party is unable to identify a certain population of custodians until provided adequate contentions or other notice by the opposing party, the parties agree to supplement such list of custodians within a reasonable period of time. - C. Locations to be Searched.
-The parties agree to identify the locations where Potentially Discoverable ESI is stored, such as centralized repositories and custodial files (i.e., files stored on the custodian's laptop, desktop, tablet or other individually controlled computer other than PDAs, smartphones, or cells phones) and email for the custodians identified in section B. - D. Search Methodology.
-To the extent Search Terms and Searching Syntax will be used to identify Potentially Discoverable ESI and responsive ESI for any location identified pursuant to section C above, the parties agree to specify the Search Terms and Searching Syntax to be used for each such location. - E. Forensic Images of Hard Drives.
+The use of Search Terms and Searching Syntax, however, does not excuse a party from its

+- normal obligations under the Federal Rules of Civil Procedure to conduct its own diligent search for responsive documents and produce them. - B. Locations to be Searched.
+The parties agree to identify the locations where Potentially Discoverable ESI is stored, such as centralized repositories and custodial files (i.e., files stored on the custodian's laptop, desktop, tablet or other individually controlled computer other than PDAs, smartphones, or cells phones) and email for the custodians identified in section B. - C. Search Methodology.
+To the extent Search Terms and Searching Syntax will be used to identify Potentially Discoverable ESI and responsive ESI for any location identified pursuant to section C above, the parties agree to specify the Search Terms and Searching Syntax to be used for each such location. - D. Forensic Images of Hard Drives.
 The parties agree that it is not necessary to create forensic snapshot images of the custodians' laptop or desktop hard drives at this time.
 If a party later requests that a forensic image be created and searched in order to identify additional responsive ESI, the parties agree to meet and confer concerning that request before filing a motion with the Court.
-The parties also recognize, however, that there may be inadvertent changes to the computer hardware whereby forensic information is inadvertently not preserved.

-- F. Duty of Producing Party.
-If a producing party becomes aware of Potentially Discoverable ESI or responsive ESI that was not extracted using the Search Terms and Searching Syntax provided for in this Protocol, the party will produce the ESI. - G. Additional Discovery Permitted.
+The parties also recognize, however, that there may be inadvertent changes to the computer hardware whereby forensic information is inadvertently not preserved. - E. Duty of Producing Party.
+If a producing party becomes aware of Potentially Discoverable ESI or responsive ESI that was not extracted using the Search Terms and Searching Syntax provided for in this Protocol, the party will produce the ESI. - F. Additional Discovery Permitted.
 The above statements are those of the respective parties regarding their own ESI, and nothing herein shall be deemed to estop or bar the non-producing party from engaging in discovery (e.g., interrogatories, depositions) to determine the types of ESI and paper documents maintained by the producing party and/or the investigations which have been performed to identify or produce responsive ESI.
-Likewise, the parties do not waive any rights to assert any applicable objections to such discovery, including but not limited to objections based on the scope of such discovery, the burden(s) of such discovery, the attorney-client privilege or the work-product protection, nor does any party waive the right to subsequently argue that the scope or process should be revised. - H. Reasonable Diligence.
+Likewise, the parties do not waive any rights to assert any applicable objections to such discovery, including but not limited to objections based on the scope of such discovery, the burden(s) of such discovery, the attorney-client privilege or the work-product protection, nor does any party waive the right to subsequently argue that the scope or process should be revised. - Reasonable Diligence.
 The parties will use reasonable diligence to search for and retrieve Potentially Discoverable ESI, but the parties recognize that the processes and software to be utilized for compliance with this protocol are not perfect.
-If any issues arise regarding the methods used by either party, the parties will confer to resolve those issues that may arise relating to the manner in which the retrieval and searches are completed. - Information Not Searchable.
-The parties recognize that there may be some ESI, including some email that are not recoverable due to technical reasons.
-For example, ESI that is corrupt will not be searched.
-Additionally, there may be email attachments that are not searchable due to technical reasons or the format in which they were created.
-If, however, an email is produced or logged, all attachments thereto must also be produced or logged regardless of whether one or more of such attachments are unsearchable.
+If any issues arise regarding the methods used by either party, the parties will confer to resolve those issues that may arise relating to the manner in which the retrieval and searches are completed.